Scorecard Research Beacon

 Search Icon

-What parents need to know as whooping cough cases surge
+What parents need to know as whooping cough cases surge in Texas

-WATCH: Cases of whooping cough are on the rise
+WATCH: Whooping cough cases on the rise

-Cases of whooping cough, also known as pertussis, are on the rise, according to new data from the Centers for Disease Control and Prevention.
+Cases of whooping cough, also known as pertussis, are skyrocketing in Texas, according to a new alert from the state's health department.

 What is whooping cough?

 Whooping cough spreads through coughing or sneezing and impacts the body's cilia, causing swelling in the airway.
+Cilia are tiny hair-like structures that move mucus and debris out of the airways.

 What are the symptoms of whooping cough?

-"It can often start as symptoms of a cold – low grade fever, runny nose, a mild cough for maybe one to two weeks," Sutton said.
+"It can often start as symptoms of a cold -- low grade fever, runny nose, a mild cough for maybe one to two weeks," Sutton said.
 "Then, that progresses into the second stage, and that's the most concerning.
 That includes these violent coughing attacks that often leave people gasping for air, which is where the whooping cough comes from."

 In babies under 1, the symptoms may vary.
 "It might not come with any coughing at all," Sutton added.
 "It might come with periods of apnea or when they stop breathing, which is why it's so important to pay attention."